knownasilya/knownasilya.github.io/content/sharing-a-parent-model-across-route-boundaries.md

 }
 ```

 This gets even more powerful when you create a custom class and use `@tracked` and `@action` which can be consumed at the top level, but nested routes could also affect the state of that class.
 There you have it!
 Have you found similar patterns that ember-context improves?
-Let me know on Twitter.
+Let me know on Twitter.   bl